dmsgk/TIL/Network/Name-Resolution.md

       - These let DNS resolvers ask for an IP and get the FQDN associated with it returned
     - Pointer resouce record(PTR)
       - Resolves an IP to a name

+## Public DNS Servers

+- Name servers specifically set up so that anyone can use them, for free